FID-Judaica/filtermaker/README.rst

       return lambda line: any(c for c in line.data if c in charset)

-The wrapped function to take one object as input (of any type), and it should return a closure that takes the string to be checked as input and returns a bool.
+The wrapped function to take one object as input (of any type), and it should return a closure that takes the ``Filter`` instance to be checked as input and returns a bool.
 The returned function will take the object to be passed to the wrapped function as the first argument and the name of the test as the second argument.

 .. .. code:: python